redis/redis-doc/topics/replication.md

 to understand, for a given history (replication ID) who holds the most updated data set.

-For instance if two instances A and B have the same replication ID, but one with offset 1000 and one with offset 1023, it means that the first lacks certain commands applied to the data set.
+For instance, if two instances A and B have the same replication ID, but one with offset 1000 and one with offset 1023, it means that the first lacks certain commands applied to the data set.
 It also means that A, by applying just a few commands, may reach exactly the same state of B.

 The reason why Redis instances have two replication IDs is because of slaves that are promoted to masters.
-After a failover, the promoted slave requires to still remember what was its past replication ID, because such replication ID was the one of the former master.
-In this way, when other slaves will synchronize with the new master, they will try to perform a partial resynchronization using the old master replication ID.
-This will work as expected, because when the slave is promoted to master it sets its secondary ID to its main ID, remembering what was the offset when this ID switch happend.
+After a failover, the promoted slave needs to remember what its past replication ID was, because such replication ID was the one of the former master.
+In this way, when other slaves synchronize with the new master, they will try to perform a partial resynchronization using the old master replication ID.
+This will work as expected, because when the slave is promoted to master it sets its secondary ID to its main ID, remembering what the offset was when this ID switch happend.
 Later it will select a new random replication ID, because a new history begins.
 When handling the new slaves connecting, the master will match their IDs and offsets both with the current ID and the secondary ID (up to a given offset, for safety).
-In short this means that after a failover, slaves connecting to the new promoted master don't have to perform a full sync.
+In short, this means that after a failover, slaves connecting to the new promoted master don't have to perform a full sync.

-In case you wonder why a slave promoted to master needs to change its replication ID after a failover: it is possible that the old master is still working as a master because of some network partition: retaining the same replication ID would violate the fact that the same ID and same offset of any two random instances mean they have the same data set.
+In case you wonder why a slave promoted to master needs to change its replication ID after a failover: it is possible that the old master is still working as a master because of some network partition – retaining the same replication ID would violate the fact that the same ID and same offset of any two random instances mean they have the same data set.

 Diskless replication
 ---

-Normally a full resynchronization requires to create an RDB file on disk, then reload the same RDB from disk in order to feed the slaves with the data.
+Normally a full resynchronization requires creating an RDB file on disk, then reload the same RDB from disk in order to feed the slaves with the data.

 With slow disks this can be a very stressing operation for the master.
 Redis version 2.8.18 is the first version to have support for diskless replication.
-In this setup the child process directly sends the RDB over the wire to slaves, without using the disk as intermediate storage.
+In this setup, the child process directly sends the RDB over the wire to slaves without using the disk as intermediate storage.

 Configuration
 ---

-To configure basic Redis replication is trivial: just add the following line to the slave configuration file:
+To configure basic Redis replication is trivial: just add the following line to the slave's configuration file:

     slaveof 192.168.1.1 6379